-As you attend more exciting local wine events, visit wineries on your travels or receive your monthly Zinfandel shipment from Sonoma California, your collection will grow.
+As you attend exciting local wine events, visit wineries on your travels or receive your monthly zinfandel shipment from Sonoma, your collection will grow.
 Sooner or later, you’ll realize it’s time to correctly store those beauties you’ve collected so they can be properly enjoyed later, and you need to find space for them in your home.
 It’s time for a wine cellar or at least a wine closet.

 Dedicating an area in your home to store your wine collection allows you to: